drayoden/netninjvue3/README.md

         * catch all route for anything that does not exist -> 404
             * index.js -> note the path for catch all: `'/:catchAll(.*)'` -- inside parens is a regX.
     * dynamic navigation - plug into the browser history and insert routes as needed.
-* fetching data -- using JSON server
+* fetching data -- using JSON server  -- NOTE: if you get a console error ERR_BLOCKED_BY_CLIENT, this is CORS in Chrome.
+It may be due to the using the live server with the IP address and the json server with 'localhost'.
+Use the same 'domain' and it will go away.
+    * see the 'mounted' lifecycle hooks in Jobs.vue and JobDetails.vue.